RedHatPentester/DIGITAL-FORENSICS-CTF-LAB/Vehicle Tampering/README.md

 * **Diagnostic Integrity:** Parse the initial system status logs immediately leading up to the brake failure event.
 Identify any recurring error codes, clear commands, or forced diagnostic overrides.

-* **Maintenance Window Analysis:** Map out the exact timeline of the vehicle's stay at the company garage two days prior to the incident [cite: 2].
+* **Maintenance Window Analysis:** Map out the exact timeline of the vehicle's stay at the company garage two days prior to the incident.
 Identify which diagnostic tools, computers, or networks connected to the vehicle's control modules during this period.